madfam-io/plinto/docs/internal/reports/PACKAGE_PUBLISHABILITY_ASSESSMENT.md

 - Performance benchmarking (1 week)
 - Enterprise support infrastructure (4-6 weeks)

-**Conclusion**: Plinto packages are **very close to publication readiness** and would be competitive with established enterprise authentication solutions from day one.
+**Conclusion**: Janua packages are **very close to publication readiness** and would be competitive with established enterprise authentication solutions from day one.
 The core SDK quality and documentation already match or exceed industry standards.